-Storm bears down on East, promises up to 20 inches of snow
+Schools close as US East braces for ‘long, difficult storm’

-NEW YORK (AP) — A wintry storm that made Thanksgiving travel miserable across much of the country gripped the East with a messy mixture of rain, snow, sleet and wind, slowing the Monday morning commute, closing schools and offices, and snarling air travel.
+NEW YORK (AP) — A storm that already snarled Thanksgiving travel across much of the country threatened to dump a foot and a half of snow on parts of the East, leading governments to close schools and offices, canceling or delaying hundreds of flights, and sending an army of salt trucks scrambling to coat roads.

-Forecasters said the nor’easter could drop 10 to 20 inches of snow by Tuesday morning from Pennsylvania to Maine.
-Heavy snow was possible in the Appalachian Mountains down to Tennessee and North Carolina.
+The storm dumped one round of snow on parts of the region late Sunday and could drop 10 to 20 inches total by Tuesday morning from Pennsylvania to Maine, forecasters said.
+Heavy snow was also expected in the Appalachian Mountains down to Tennessee and North Carolina.

-“We’ve got our shovels ready.
-We’ve got the snowblower ready.
-We’re prepared,” said Paul Newman, of Wethersfield, Connecticut.
+Alana Kirkpatrick didn’t enjoy her 5 a.m. “workout” in Nashua, New Hampshire, which consisted of removing heaps of snow from her car.

+Hundreds of schools were already closed, with more snow on the way.

+“It’s going to be a long, difficult storm,” Gov. Chris Sununu said.

-Schools closed preemptively as rain was expected to turn into snow in the region’s first significant storm of the season, a nor’easter so named because the winds typically come from the northeast.
+In areas not already bludgeoned by the first wave, schools closed preemptively as rain was expected to turn into snow in the region’s first significant storm of the season, a nor’easter so named because the winds typically come from the northeast.

-New York Gov. Andrew Cuomo advised nonessential state employees to stay home Monday, and New Jersey Gov. Phil Murphy declared government offices for nonessential employees would close at noon.

-Tractor-trailers were banned or lower speed limits put in place on stretches of interstate highways in New Jersey and Pennsylvania.

-Inland areas appeared to be in for the worst of it, with the forecast in Albany, New York, predicting 6 to 14 inches.
+Inland areas appeared to be in for the worst snow, with the forecast in Albany, New York, predicting 6 to 14 inches.
+At least four counties closed schools Monday in West Virginia, where 2 inches to a foot of snow was forecast.

+Closer to the heavily populated, coastal Interstate 95 corridor, a wintry mix was more likely.

-Only 3 inches of snow was expected in New York City.
+Only 3 inches of snow was forecast for New York City, where schools were expected to remain open, and 5 inches for Philadelphia.
 Up to 9 inches, though, was possible in Boston by Tuesday night.

-As much as 5 inches was forecast for Philadelphia.
+New York Gov. Andrew Cuomo told nonessential state employees to stay home Monday, and New Jersey Gov. Phil Murphy decided to close government offices for nonessential employees at noon.

+Tractor-trailers were banned or lower speed limits put in place on stretches of highway in New Jersey and Pennsylvania.
+New York also posted lower speed limits on some highways.

+Many buses from New York City to Pennsylvania and upstate destinations such as Ithaca and Binghamton were canceled.

+Dozens of school districts in upstate New York were closed Monday, along with several State University of New York campuses and other colleges.

 The trouble began in the East on Sunday as the storm moved out of the Midwest.